car logo

 What else does a full coverage policy cover?

 A full coverage policy also includes any other coverage your state requires.
-This includes uninsured motorist coverage or personal injury protection.
+This could include uninsured motorist coverage or personal injury protection.

-• Uninsured motorist coverage: Pays for your injuries and property damage if an uninsured driver hits you.
-This coverage is required in some states.
+• Uninsured motorist coverage pays for your injuries and damage to your car if an uninsured driver hits you.
+Some states require this coverage.

-• Personal injury protection (PIP): Pays your medical bills if you’re injured in a crash, regardless of who caused it.
-PIP may be required in "no-fault" states.
+• Personal injury protection (PIP) pays your medical bills if you’re injured in a crash, regardless of who caused it.
+PIP can also reimburse you for lost wages if you miss work while recovering.
+"No-fault" states may require PIP.

 Consider dropping your comprehensive and collision insurance when you can reasonably afford to replace your car.
 Your car insurance costs will drop.
-But you might need to replace your car out of pocket if you cause an accident that totals your car.
+But you'll need to pay for a new car out of pocket if you cause an accident that totals your car.

 Frequently asked questions